abdullah-dev-debug/abdullah-dev-debug/README.md

 <div align="center">

-**"Shipping production-ready code with clean architecture and best practices."**
+**Shipping production-ready code with clean architecture and best practices.**

 *Open to collaboration on meaningful projects*
 *Available for contract/consulting work*